smorenospace/SlurmTorchHarmony/README.md

 ## Introduction

-provides a comprehensive codebase for NLP distributed training using Slurm.
+This package provides a comprehensive codebase for NLP distributed training using Slurm.
 This repository includes various alternatives for executing distributed training, encompassing all possibilities with Slurm and Torch code integration.

 ## Installation
         wget https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh